darribas/gds18/paper.md

   for these shorter events range from social scientists with experience in programming but not in geographic analysis, to practitioners with experience in GIS but not in programming.
-In all these cases, one or more of the notebooks in the module have formed the basis of the materials used to deliver computer sessions.
+In all these cases, one or more of the notebooks have formed the basis of the materials used to deliver computer sessions.
 Modifications relate mostly to adjusting the length to fit into the required time, or swaping the data used to provide more relevant examples.